Friday, October 25, 2024

 If you search an accurate New Testament translation you just won't find 'repent of your/their sins' anywhere.

-Acts 3:26 NLT
+Acts 3:26 NKJV

-And the word 'Repent' ?
+Meaning of the word translated 'Repent' ?

 The Greek word metanoeo is translated 'repent' in nearly all English versions in nearly all cases.